hasura/local-development/README.md

     curl -Lo hasuractl https://storage.googleapis.com/hasuractl/v0.1.1/linux-amd64/hasuractl && chmod +x hasuractl && sudo mv hasuractl /usr/local/bin/
     ```

-    Feel free to leave off the `sudo mv hasuractl /usr/local/bin` if you would like to add hasuractl to your path manually.
+    Feel free to leave off the `sudo mv hasuractl /usr/local/bin` if you would like to add hasuractl to your path manually

   - Mac: